The Catcher: Plot

 At the batting cages, Coach Foster is strung up and shot to death with a pitching machine.
-Johnny then goes to the field, and finds Devils player Anthony making out with a woman.
-Johnny snaps Anthony's neck, and gives chase to the girlfriend, stuffing her into a washing machine when she is cornered in the laundry room.
+Johnny then goes to the field and finds Devils player Anthony making out with a woman.
+He snaps Anthony's neck and chases the girlfriend, stuffing her into a washing machine after he corners her in a laundry room.

-As that occurs, Carl tells Terry that it is the anniversary of the day Johnny McIntosh (the boy from the intro) bludgeoned his father, and that when Johnny was arrested he swore he would one day return.
-Terry dismisses Carl's story, until the two find Billy's body.
-The duo goes to look for David, and find him in the batting cages with Coach Foster's corpse.
-The two are convinced that David is the killer, and try to escape through the front gate, but David catches up to them, and a fight breaks out between him and Carl.
-David knocks Carl out, takes his keys, and chases after Terry, with the two of them encountering Johnny, who kills Carl.
+Meanwhile, Carl tells Terry today is the anniversary of the day Johnny McIntosh (the boy from the intro) bludgeoned his father, and that when Johnny was arrested he swore he would return.
+Terry dismisses this story until the two find Billy's body.
+They look for David and finds him in a batting cage with Coach Foster's corpse.
+They are convinced David is the killer and try to escape through the front gate, but David catches them and knocks Carl out, taking his keys and chasing Terry.
+They encounter Johnny, who kills Carl.

-Terry and David flee, but Johnny catches them, knocks them unconscious, and places them on the field, which has been decorated with the bodies of all the male victims.
+Terry and David flee, but Johnny catches them, knocks them unconscious and places them on the field, now decorated with the bodies of all the male victims.
 A bat-wielding Johnny enters the field (which he hallucinates is full of spectators and players) and goes to home base, where David is bound and dressed like a catcher.
-Johnny forces Terry to be his pitcher, hits the third ball she throws, and drags her along as he runs the bases, distracting him and allowing David time to escape his binds.
-David and Johnny (who are dressed identically) fight, and Terry stabs one of them with a splintered bat, realizing too late it was David.
-As Johnny strangles Terry, she is saved by Anthony's girlfriend, and together the two bash Johnny's head in.
+Johnny forces Terry to be his pitcher, hits the third ball she throws and drags her along as he runs the bases, distracting himself and allowing David to escape his bonds.
+David and Johnny (who are dressed identically) fight.
+Terry stabs one of them with a splintered bat, realizing too late it was David.
+As Johnny strangles Terry, she is saved by Anthony's girlfriend and together they bash Johnny's head in.